 11. Scar Management

-Proper management of your breast reduction scars is extremely important as it can accelerate the healing process.
+Proper management of your breast reduction scars is critical as it can accelerate the healing process.
 Be careful so that the wounds remain protected from excessive tension as well as the harmful rays of the sun.

 12. Scar Revision Surgery

-If the first surgery of breast reduction gives you less than desirable scars and none of the above methods work for you, give the scar revision surgery a try.
-You need to wait 12 month to two years before considering this.
+If the first surgery of breast reduction gives you less-than-desirable scars and none of the above methods work for you, provide the scar revision surgery a try.
+You need to wait 12 months to two years before considering this.

 Read Also – How to Enlarge Breasts Naturally?
 10 Natural Home Remedies to Try